EdwardAThomson/vrf-loot-generator/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(Apache like Google???)
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements